phildavis17/writing/fizzbuzz/FizzBuzz.md

 return output
 ```

 Hmm.
 This works, but it feels a little inelegant.
 In Python, `for` loops are generally expected to execute once per item in the collection of items being looped over.
 This setup, where we terminate the loop after a certain number of items have been processed, is a little counterintuitive.
 It may not be easy for people to quickly figure out when this loop stops, or why it's set up this way.
 What can we do differently?

 ### `zip()` to the rescue
-Python's built in `zip()` function can help us out of this jam. `zip()` takes two or more collections of items, and generates a new collection of tuples where the first tuple holds the first item in all the collections, the second tuple holds all the second items, etc. For example, if we had two lists, `['a', 'b', 'c']` and `[1, 2, 3]`, and we passed these lists to `zip()`, we'd get `[('a', 1), ('b', 2), ('c', 3)]`.
+Python's built in `zip()` function can help us out of this jam.
+`zip()` takes two or more collections of items, and generates a new collection of tuples where the first tuple holds the first item in all the collections, the second tuple holds all the second items, etc.
+For example, if we had two lists, `['a', 'b', 'c']` and `[1, 2, 3]`, and we passed these lists to `zip()`, we'd get `[('a', 1), ('b', 2), ('c', 3)]`.
 It's like a zipper, running through our lists and joining elements together into one unit.
 Crucially, `zip()` will keep bundling up the items in our lists until it reaches the end of the shortest list.
-If we gave it `[1, 2, 3, 4, 5]` instead, we'd get the same output of 3 tuples, since our list of letters only contains 3 items. `zip()` is so named because it is like a zipper, running through our lists and joining elements together into one unit.
+If we gave it `[1, 2, 3, 4, 5]` instead, we'd get the same output of 3 tuples, since our list of letters only contains 3 items.
 The zipper analogy helps to make this intuitive, too.
 If the right side of your jacket's zipper went all the way up, but the left side only went halfway, you'd only be able to zip your jacket halfway.
 Once the zipper hits the end of the shortest track, that's it.

 Now that we've gotten acquainted with `zip()` how do we actually put it to use?
 We've got `fb_cycle`, which is infinite, and we need a convenient, clearly understandable way to stop once we've processed 100 numbers.
 If we take our cycle, and feed it to `zip()` along with a nice, finite, list of numbers up to our maximum value, it will produce a collection of tuples that's only as long as we need it to be, which we can then iterate through with a normal `for` loop.

 ```python
 output = []